 Least terns are protected as a ‘species of special concern’ in Massachusetts, and they often share nesting habitat with Piping plovers.

-We protect 3-4 colonies of Least terns annually, and in 2015 we protected 292 pairs of Least terns in 4 colonies.
+We protect 3-6 colonies of Least terns annually, and in 2015 we protected 292 pairs of Least terns in 4 colonies.
 This species is remarkable in that it can nest in colonies ranging from just a few pairs to hundreds of pairs.
 In 2014, a colony of 130 pairs nested at Little Beach at Eel Pond, which is owned by Sheriff’s Meadow Foundation.
 They were very successful.
 Each year, we used a low fence to prevent skunks and raccoon from walking out to the sand spit where the terns were nesting.
 Click here to learn more about Least terns.

 If you are interested in volunteering with our beach-nesting bird program, visit our volunteer page for more information.